-Issues of building ownership (i.e., building owner, manager, or occupants) challenge integration with questions such as who pays initial system costand who collects the benefits over time.
-A lack of collaboration between the subsectors of the building industry slows new technology adoption and canvent new buildings from achieving energy, economic and environmental performance targets.
+Issues of building ownership (i.e., building owner, manager, or occupants)challenge integration with questions such as who pays initial system costand who collects the benefits over time.
+A lack of collaboration between thesubsectors of the building industry slows new technology adoption and canvent new buildings from achieving energy, economic and environmentalperformance targets.

-Integration of cyber physical systems both within the building and withexternal entities, such as the electrical grid, will require stakeholder cooperation to achieve true interoperability.
-As in all sectors, maintaining securitywill be a critical challenge to overcome.
+Integration of cyber physical systems both within the building and withexternal entities, such as the electrical grid, will require stakeholder cooperation achieve true interoperability.
+As in all sectors, maintaining security will be a critical challenge to overcome.

-Within this field of research the exploitation of the potential of wirelesssensor networks (WSNs) to facilitate intelligent energy management in buildings, which increases occupant comfort while reducing energy demand, is highly relevant.
+Within this field of research the exploitation of the potential of wirelesssensor networks (WSNs) to facilitate intelligent energy management in buildings, which increases occupant comfort while reducing energy demand, ishighly relevant.

-In addition to the obvious economic and environmental gainsfrom the introduction of such intelligent energy management in buildings otherpositive effects will be achieved.
-Not least of which is the simplification ofbuilding control; as placing monitoring, information feedback equipment and control capabilities in a single location will make a buildings' energy handle managementsystem easier to for the building owners, building managers, maintenance crews and other users of the building.
+In addition to the obvious economic and environmental gainsfrom the introduction of such intelligent energy management in buildings other positive effects will be achieved.
+Not least of which is the simplification of building control; as placing monitoring, information feedback equipment and control capabilities in a single location will make a buildings' energy managementsystem handle for the building easier to owners, building managers, maintenance crews and other users of the building.
 Using the Internet togetherwith energy management systems also offers an opportunity to access a buildings'energy information and control systems from a laptop or a Smartphoneplaced anywhere in the world.
 This has a huge potential for providing the managers, owners and inhabitants of buildings with energy consumption feedbackand the ability to act on that information.

 In the context of the future Internet of Things, Intelligent Building ManagementSystems can be considered part of a much larger information system.
 This system is used by facilities managers in buildings to manage energy useand energy procurement and to maintain buildings systems.
 It is based on theinfrastructure of the existing Intranets and the Internet, and therefore utilizes the same standards as other IT devices.
-Within this context reductions in the cost and reliability of WSNs are transforming building automation, by making the maintenance of energy efficient healthy, productive work spaces inbuildings increasingly cost effective.
+Within this context reductions in thecost and reliability of WSNs are transforming building automation, by makingthe maintenance of energy efficient healthy, productive work spaces inbuildings increasingly cost effective.